 Who Should Consider Teachable as a Way to Make Money Online?

-Once you make a course the sky's the limit.
-I'd recommend trying to get out of the Basic Plan as soon as possible since you can take advantage of the instant payouts and zero transaction fees.
+Once you make a course, the sky's the limit.
+I'd recommend trying to get out of Teachable's Basic Plan as soon as possible since you can take advantage of the zero transaction fees.

-Any type, of course, can go on Teachable.
-For example, it supports everything from Youtubers to Authors and artists to web designers.
+Any type of course can go on Teachable.
+For example, Teachable supports everything from YouTubers to authors and artists to web designers.

-Btw, I've done a video version of the review for you in case you want to hear my voice 🙂
+Btw, I've done a video version of this Teachable review for you in case you want to hear my voice 🙂

 If you have any questions about this Teachable review, let us know in the comments below.